Forge Voice vs Ruby Receptionists

 Ruby

-Ruby's team is well-trained on professional-services intake, especially law firms.
-For estate planning, injury cases, grief calls, a human is meaningful.
+Real humans, well-trained on professional-services intake.
+For estate planning, injury cases, grief calls, a trained human on the line is a real advantage.

 Forge Voice